bkager/Magpie-Command-Prompt-Notes/README.md

   NEWLINE=$'\n'
   alias magpie="ABSOLUTE_PATH_TO_THE_SCRIPTFILE"
 ```
-Add to end of PS1 value in `.zshrc` file:
+Add to end of PS1 value in your `.zshrc` file:
 ```
   ${NEWLINE}`magpie`${NEWLINE}
 ```